Caste: Japan

 Japan had its own untouchable caste, shunned and ostracised, historically referred to by the insulting term eta, now called burakumin.
 While modern law has officially abolished the class hierarchy, there are reports of discrimination against the buraku or burakumin underclasses.
 The burakumin are regarded as "ostracised".
-The burakumin are one of the main minority groups in Japan, along with the Ainu of Hokkaidō and those of Korean or Chinese descent.
+The burakumin are one of the main minority groups in Japan, along with the Ainu of Hokkaido and those of Korean or Chinese descent.